HelmholtzAI-Consultants-Munich/data-centric-platform/src/server/README.md

 - **`model_to_use`**
   - Name of the model class from `models.py` you want to use.
 Currently available models:
     - **CustomCellposeModel**: Inherits [CellposeModel](https://cellpose.readthedocs.io/en/latest/api.html#cellposemodel) class
     - **CellposePatchCNN**: Includes a segmentor and a classifier.
-Currently, the segmentor can only be `CustomCellposeModel`, and the classifier is `CellClassifierFCNN` or `RandomForest`.
+Currently, the segmentor can only be `CustomCellposeModel`, and the classifier can be either ``CellClassifierFCNN`` or ``CellClassifierShallowModel`` (Random Forest).
 The model sequentially runs the segmentor and then classifier on patches of the objects to classify them.
+    - **UNet** : End-to-End segmentation model.

 - **`save_model_path`**
   - Name for the trained model, which will be saved after calling the (re)train from service - saved under `bentoml/models`.